Fabio-Graz/vcf_archives_manager/README.md

 ## Deduplicate mode

+This is used to remove *duplicate records* (i.e. contacts with the same name).
-The application accepts only one file in input.
-It will look for records with the same name and surname, and it will merge them in asingle record.
+In this mode the application accepts only one file in input.
+It will look for records with the same name and surname, and it will merge them in a single record.

+## Clean mode

+This is used to remove *duplicate fields* from the same record (e.g. the same telephone number is saved twice, as "home number" and as "mobile number".
+In this mode the application accepts only one file in input.
+It will look for fields with the same content, and it will keep only one.

 ## Technical details